 Whether you’re seeking tips on self-improvement and motivation, reading up on a prospective speaker for your next event, or simply looking for a great read, fortunately, you don’t have to look far.
-We’ve compiled the following list of the top 8 must-read books authored by our keynotes speakers in 2017.
+We’ve compiled the following list of the top 8 must-read books authored by our keynote speakers in 2017.

 By Isaac Lidsky

 Part self-help and part leadership book, with a dash of philosophical wisdom, Eyes Wide Open, shares Isaac’s remarkable story.
 Once an actor on the 1990’s reboot of “Saved by the Bell,” a college graduate by the age of 19, a Harvard Law School graduate, blind by the age of 25, and a Supreme Court clerk for Justices Sandra Day O’Connor and Ruth Bader Ginsburg; and currently Lidsky is a successful entrepreneur and motivational speaker.
 Eyes Wide Open shows us that it isn’t external circumstances, but how we perceive and respond to them, that governs our reality.
 Whether we’re blind or not, our vision is limited by our past experiences, biases, and emotions.
 Lidsky shows us how we can overcome paralyzing fears, avoid falling prey to our own assumptions and faulty leaps of logic, silence our inner critic, harness our strength, and live with open hearts and minds.
 In sharing his hard-won insights, Lidsky shows us how we too can confront life’s trials with initiative, humor, and grace.

 2. Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity

 by Kim Malone Scott